Hong-yiZhou/hong-yiZhou.github.io/_pages/about.md

 My email zhou-hy21@mails.tsinghua.edu.cn.

+You can download my full CV here: [Download CV](/files/CV_HongyiZhou.pdf)

 **Research**

 My research has been dedicated to advancing the fields of artificial intelligence, with a particular focus on large language models (LLMs), reinforcement learning (RL) using statistical methodology.